 Total Mintage: 6,962,119

 Chief Engraver James B. Longacre of the Philadelphia Mint designed both types of the Indian Gold Dollar.
 The coin's obverse side depicts Lady Liberty wearing a Native American headdress that has the word "LIBERTY" inscribed on it.
 Around the coin's periphery appears the inscription "UNITED STATES OF AMERICA".

-The Indian Gold Dollar replaced the Liberty Gold Dollar in 1854.
-Compared with its predecessor, the Indian Gold Dollar is slightly thinner but has a larger diameter (enlarged from 13 mm to 15 mm).
+The Indian Head Gold Dollar replaced the Liberty Gold Dollar in 1854.
+Compared with its predecessor, the Indian Head Dollar is slightly thinner but has a larger diameter (enlarged from 13 mm to 15 mm).
 Chief Engraver James B. Longacre of the Philadelphia Mint created a new design for both sides of the altered coin that is now commonly referred to as the "Indian Princess".
 In 1856, the design of the obverse side was changed again by enlarging the size of the Indian Princess image and lowering its relief.
 The previous high relief portrait had created problems with the striking of the date on the reverse side which led to the change.
 The mint in San Francisco only switched to the new design in 1857 though.

-Even though production of the Indian Gold Dollar lasted from 1854 to 1889, only the US Mint facility in Philadelphia produced them every year during this period.
+Even though production of the Indian Princess Gold Dollar lasted from 1854 to 1889, only the US Mint facility in Philadelphia produced them every year during this period.

-Annual mintage of $1 Indian Gold Dollars at the various US Mint branches varied between 400 coins (Philadelphia 1875) and 1,762,936 coins (Philadelphia 1856).
-Regarding the two existing types of the coin, a total of 1,633,426 Type 1 coins with the "small head" design were minted between 1854 and 1856 whereas 5,328,693 Type 2 coins with the larger head were minted between 1856 and 1889.
+Annual mintage of the $1 Indian Princess gold coin at the various US Mint branches varied between 400 coins (Philadelphia 1875) and 1,762,936 coins (Philadelphia 1856).
+Regarding the two existing types of the coin, a total of 1,633,426 Type 2 coins with the "small head" design were minted between 1854 and 1856 whereas 5,328,693 Type 3 coins with the larger head were minted between 1856 and 1889.